Family: Diomedeidae (Albatrosses)

 Authority: Murphy, 1917

 Red List Category

-This species is classified as Endangered because it is restricted to a small breeding range in which severe storms in the 1980s resulted in a decrease in habitat quality, which led to poor breeding success.
-Based on this low breeding success, the population is estimated and projected to be undergoing a very rapid decline over three generations (1985-2069).
-Evidence suggests that the number of breeding pairs may have remained relatively stable, thus the species might qualify for downlisting in the future, however in the absence of recent substantive data upon which to assess trends or changes in productivity rates, projected declines are maintained as a precautionary measure.
+This species is classified as Endangered because it is restricted to a small breeding range in which severe storms in the 1980s resulted in a decrease in habitat quality and poor breeding success.
+Based on this low breeding success, the population is estimated and projected to be undergoing a very rapid decline over three generations.
+Evidence suggests that the number of breeding pairs may have remained relatively stable; thus, the species might qualify for downlisting in the future.
+However, in the absence of recent substantive data upon which to assess trends or changes in productivity rates, projected declines are maintained as a precautionary measure.

 BirdLife International (2018) Species factsheet: Diomedea sanfordi.
 Downloaded from http://www.birdlife.org on 17/12/2018.
 Recommended citation for factsheets for more than one species: BirdLife International (2018) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 17/12/2018.